 We are fortunate in the McDonald lab to have several pieces of lab equipment that we regularly use in our research.
 We welcome collaborations with other researchers who would like to use our resources and expertise.

 The coolest piece of equipment that we use in the McDonald lab is our high-resolution respirometre.
 This machine is capable of measuring oxygen consumption in order to quantify mitochondrial respiration.
-So far, we’ve used it to examine mitochondrial respiration in the yeast Saccharomyces cerevisiae that is expressing the Pacific oyster alternative oxidase.
-This equipment was purchased through the now defunct NSERC Research Tools and Instrument grants program.
+So far, we’ve used it to examine mitochondrial respiration in the yeast Saccharomyces cerevisiae that is expressing the Pacific oyster alternative oxidase, and respiration in lamprey liver mitochondria.
+This equipment was purchased through the NSERC Research Tools and Instrument grants program.

-In the McDonald lab we grow a lot of bacteria and yeast for our research experiments.
+In the McDonald lab we grow a lot of bacteria, yeast, and copepods for our research experiments.
 We have two incubating shakers in the lab in order to grow enough biological material for our work.
 Our IKA shaker was purchased using an internal Laurier equipment grant.
 We recently added three large Innova shakers in order to examine alternative oxidase in protists and copepods.

 Laminar Flow Hood